-*Shorts are allowable for students in grades 6-12 from August 6 until November 6, 2016 (Daylight Savings Time) and again in the Spring from March 12, 2017 (Daylight Saving Time) until the end of the school year.
+*Shorts are allowable for students in grades 4-12 the entire school year.
 All shorts must be appropriate length.

 The following actions will take effect when a student violates the Student Dress Code.
 All offenses accumulate on a per semester basis.